The Human League: 1977–1980: Early years, Reproduction, and Travelogue

 In May 1980, the band toured the UK.
-Philip Adrian Wright was now playing incidental keyboards in addition to his visuals role.
-The Human League featured a cover version of Judas Priest's heavy metal anthem "Take on the World" on their 1980 tour.
+Adrian Wright was now playing incidental keyboards in addition to his visuals role.
+The Human League featured a cover version of Judas Priest's heavy metal anthem "Take On the World (Judas Priest song)" on their 1980 tour.
 It was the last time all four members performed together live.
 Also in May, the band released their second studio album Travelogue.
-More commercial-sounding than Reproduction, it peaked at No. 16 in the UK, giving the band their first real success.
-As a result, "Empire State Human" was re-released and the band made their second appearance on Top of the Pops, even though it only reached No. 62 in the singles chart.
+More commercial-sounding than Reproduction, it peaked at #16 in the UK, giving the band their first real success.
+As a result, "Empire State Human" was re-released, though it only reached #62 in the singles chart.

-Because of their lack of commercial success, Virgin refused to release further singles from Travelogue.
-The Human League was booked to conduct a tour of the UK and Europe from October to November 1980, but the lack of success after two years of hard work and perceived lack of faith by Virgin set about severe internal conflict within the band.

 Equipment used in this period were: Roland Jupiter 4, Korg 770, Roland System 100 consisting of 1 × 101 keyboard, 2 × 102 expanders, 2 × 104 sequencers and 103 mixer, plus taped backing for rhythm and drum parts.